amrox/asdf-clang-tools/README.md

 ## Environment Variables

 - `ASDF_CLANG_TOOLS_MACOS_DEQUARANTINE`: set to "1" to automatically de-quarantine binaries.
 Otherwise, it will interactively ask to do so.
+- `ASDF_CLANG_TOOLS_LINUX_IGNORE_ARCH`: set to "1" to install the `amd64` binary regardless of the host architecture.
+The [clang-tools](https://github.com/muttleyxd/clang-tools-static-binaries) project does not currently provide `arm64`/`aarch64` Linux binaries.
+This assumes that you have set up [QEMU User Emulation](https://wiki.debian.org/QemuUserEmulation) (or similar) to run foreign binaries under emulation.

 # Acknowledgements